 Install bumpers (Fig 10) 1" to 2" below dock level.
 Use 3/4" or 5/8" lag bolts or sleeve anchors; minimum length 3" and use corresponding shield if required.
 Use 3/4" "J" bolts with a minimum length of 8" with 1 1/4" projection.

-Open docks without predetermined docking positions, are best suited to a combination of several bumper sizes and placements (Fig.3).
-When using 36” horizontal dock bumpers maximum spacing should be 24” between units with a minimum of 5” on centers (Fig.6).
+Open docks without predetermined docking positions, are best suited to a combination of bumper sizes and placements (Fig.3).
+When using 36” horizontal dock bumpers maximum spacing should be 24” between units with a minimum of 5” on center (Fig.6).

-Refrigerated doors generally require a, solid one-piece construction, bumper for a complete seal around the truck and dock (Fig. 7).
-The same applies to doors sealed to maintain temperatures (Similar results can also be achieved with overlapping angles see (Fig .5).
+Refrigerated doors generally require a bumper for a complete seal around the truck and dock (Fig. 7).
+The same applies to doors sealed to maintain temperatures.
 With shelters, the rubber surface of the bumper must extend under the vertical members of the Shelter pad to complete the seal.

 Effectively use your dock plate by centering a 36” bumper below the door opening, this allows for simple plate insertion even when a truck is already docked.
 Allow space for your plate legs and mount vertical bumpers at the desired distances on either side.

 When using 14” hole center, height should be a minimum of 12”.
 Most boards adequately handle 4.5” & 6” bumper projections without impairing lip penetration into truck opening.
 Fig 8 shows damage from "short spacing".
 Fig 9 shows "lateral safety zone" impact absorption advantage provided by longer bumpers.